mdontas/DeepQLearning/README.md

 \end{equation}$$

 This way, when we perform a matrix multiplication between $y_{target}$ and $e^{-y_{pred}}$, the resulting value will be $e^{y-q_a}$, since all other terms of the sum will be 0.
 From there, we apply the natural logarithm to remove the exponential and then by squaring the difference we are left with the calculation that we aimed for at the first place.
 The formulation delineated above facilitates the process of calculating the loss as well as the gradients of the network, since the whole procedure is being represented as a series of fuction applications and algebraic operations.

+***Note:*** In practice, the above process would not work due to the precision error with float numbers.
+In particular, when the $y$ value was a large negative number, its exponential would result in a value that could not be expressed with the decimal places available, thus making $e^y = 0$.
+In order to resolve that problem, we scale down by a factor c the $y$ vectors before applying the exponential and then rescaling back with c after $ln$ has been applied.

 <!-- As explained above, the target $y$ is calculated on a specific state-action pair.
 This means that for every example in the buffer, we can compare and calculate the loss only on one action's q-value.
 However, in order to be consistent with the network architecture, we transform $y$ into a vector at the following way: